MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### Layer control

-Vespucci currently supports a tiled background imagery layer, a tiled overlay layer, a grid/scale layer, a task layer, a photo layer, a GeoJSON layer, a GPX/GPS layer and, naturally, an OSM data layer.
+Vespucci currently supports multiple tiled background imagery layers, multiple tiled overlay layers (both raster and Mapbox vector tiles), a grid/scale layer, a task layer, a photo layer, multiple GeoJSON layers, multiple GPX/GPS layers and, naturally, an OSM data layer.
 Tapping the layer control (upper right corner) will display the layer dialog).

-The layer dialog supports the following:
+The layer dialog supports the following actions on the layer entries:

 * Hide/Show button turns drawing of the layer off/on.
 Hiding a layer doesn't free any resources associated with the layer.
 * Zoom to extent.
 Zooms and pans the screen so that the whole extent of the layer is displayed, if the extent cannot be determined this will zoom out to the full web-mercator coverage.
 Note: on the data layer this may not be particularly useful if you have downloaded areas that are far apart.